 That’s why 30-year mortgages remain the most popular loan type.
 Home shoppers who can easily afford a 20, 15, or 10-year mortgage’s higher payments may wonder about the savings a 5-year mortgage could provide.

 “I don’t know anyone who sells them,” says Chris Thomas, loan originator at America’s Mortgage LLC in Wheat Ridge, Colo.

 You might be able to find a 5-year fixed refinance loan somewhere.
 But they are rare since most consumers need the lower monthly payments a 15- or 30-year mortgage provide.

 Local banks or credit unions in your community might be able to help you since they have more flexibility and power to customize loan terms.
 Mortgage brokers who work with many different lending sources might also be able to find the right a 5-year mortgage loan out there for you.

 Create Your Own 5-year Fixed Mortgage

-If you can’t find a five-year fixed loan, you do have the opportunity to take out a longer-term loan and just pay more each month to get the mortgage paid off early while claiming significant savings in interest.
+If you can’t find a 5-year fixed mortgage loan, you could still create the same savings strategy by getting a longer-term loan and paying more each month.
+You’d get the loan paid off early while claiming significant savings in interest.